WMaster7/GameMath/Intermediate/Calculate Triangle Area/Readme.md

 ![Triangle Area Formula](https://github.com/user-attachments/assets/1590d4f6-6702-41f2-9c13-96c009403951)

 Quick reminder: $A = \frac{b\times h}{2}$<br>
-The formula for the area of a triangle is half of its base times its height.<br>
+Is the formula for the area of a triangle: half of its base times its height.<br>

-We can also get it with 3 arbitrary 2D points with a simple formula, which is much more useful on computers.<br>
+We can also get the area with 3 arbitrary 2D points with a simple formula, which is much more useful on computers.<br>
+This will be covered on this page.<br>

-Start by creating 2 vectors $ab$ and $bc$.
+Start by creating 2 vectors $ab$ and $bc$ from points $a$, $b$ and $c$.

 ![Triangle Area Step 01](https://github.com/user-attachments/assets/e8050e9c-8af0-428f-8d82-d6efa1f33509)